 If the stroke was ischemic — the most common type — it means that a blood clot cut off blood flow to your brain.
 Your doctor will administer a tissue plasminogen activator (tPA) medication to bust the clot.

-- an aneurysm, your doctor may suggest surgery to block blood flow to the aneurysm
+- An aneurysm.
+Your doctor may suggest surgery to block blood flow to the aneurysm.

 Treatment for women vs. men

 Research has revealed that women receive poorer emergency treatment compared to men.
-Researchers in a 2010 study found that women typically wait longer to be seen after arriving at the ER.
+Researchers in a 2010

 Studies show that women who survive strokes usually recover more slowly than men.